phelset/transmissionrpc-miniupnpc-python/README.md

 transmissionrpc-miniupnpc-python
 ================================
-My transmission-daemon would not properly map peer port with UPnP IGD, this is my solution.
+My transmission-daemon wouldn't properly map peer port with UPnP IGD, this is my solution.

 **This code (and readme) is for personal use, and not intended for others.**